atoms-ufrj/CHCL-article-2024/README.md

 The repository is organized as:

---> LAMMPS Modification: contains a customized version of the LAMMPS "dihedral_style charmm" command, which was applied to couple and decouple Lennard-Jones interactions within the CHARMM force field.
+--> LAMMPS_Modification: contains a customized version of the LAMMPS "dihedral_style charmm" command, which was applied to couple and decouple Lennard-Jones interactions within the CHARMM force field.

---> Unit Cell: atomic positions of the unit cell of ChCl form \beta.
+--> Unit_Cell: atomic positions of the unit cell of ChCl form \beta.

+--> PSCP_Melting_OPLS_DES_0.8: